 NAME AND POSITION COMPANY FUNCTION Manfred Wimmer Salzburger Sparkasse Bank AG Member of the Supervisory Board Chairman and member of the Supervisory Board Die Erste österreichische Spar- Casse Privatstiftung Deputy Chairman and Member of the Supervisory Board Banca Commerciala Romana S.A.
-Chairman and member of the Supervisory Board Friedrich Rödler Sparkassen-Prüfungsverband Chairman of the Supervisory Board Member of the Supervisory Board Abschlussprüferaufsichtsbehörde (APAB) Member of the Supervisory Board Atavalta Stiftung Member of the Foundation Council DACA Privatstiftung Member of the Management Board Maurizio Poletto Member of the Supervisory Erste Group Bank AG Member of the Board of Directors and Chief Platform Officer Board Erste Digital GmbH Member of the Supervisory Board Ceska Sporitelna a.s.
-Member of the Supervisory Board dr. Zsolnai Alíz Magyar Szanálási Vagyonkezelő Member of the Supervisory Board Member of the Supervisory Board Zrt.
-Aleksandra Gren mBank S.A.
-Member of the Supervisory Board Member of the Supervisory Board
+Chairman and member of the Supervisory Board Friedrich Rödler Erste Group Bank AG Chairman of the Supervisory Board Member of the Supervisory Sparkassen-Prüfungsverband Chairman of the Supervisory Board Board Abschlussprüferaufsichtsbehörde (APAB) Member of the Supervisory Board Atavalta Stiftung Member of the Foundation Council DACA Privatstiftung Member of the Management Board Maurizio Poletto Erste Group Bank AG Member of the Board of Directors and Member of the Supervisory Chief Platform Officer Board Erste Digital GmbH Member of the Supervisory Board Ceska Sporitelna a.s.
+Member of the Supervisory Board

 Alexandra Habeler-Drabek Member of the Supervisory Erste Group Bank AG Member of the Board of Directors and Chief Risk Officer

 Board Erste Bank Österreich Member of the Board of Directors

 Banca Commerciala Romana S.A.
+Member of the Supervisory Board

+Aleksandra Gren mBank S.A.
+Member of the Supervisory Board

 Member of the Supervisory Board

 Nagy Magdolna - -

 Member of the Supervisory Board

 dr. Kósa Anna - -

 Member of the Supervisory Board

 Balla Attila István - -

 Member of the Supervisory Board